Pizzaiola – what is it? How do you become one? And what they are doing to make the pizza industry a better workplace.

 Social media has made it easy for pizzaioli and pizza lovers to come together, share and discuss issues affecting them, and better their businesses.

-On Instagram, Pizza Lovers Society has a dedicated page where participants can post their best pizzas, pizza ideas, pizza motivations, and anything you can think of.
+On Instagram, Pizza Lovers Society has a dedicated page where participants can post their best pizzas, pizza ideas, pizza motivations, and anything they can think of.

 Participate in Pizza Competitions and Attend Pizza Expos